 - Wash your hands often with soap and water for at least 20 seconds, especially after blowing your nose, coughing, or sneezing.

 - If soap and water are not readily available, use an alcohol-based hand sanitizer with at least 60% alcohol.

-- No visitors with the exception of compassionate care.
+- No visitors under the age of 16 permitted.